We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Still, even if one parent is denied legal custody, this does not imply that they have no rights or input with regard to crucial decisions.
 If a non-custodial parent strongly feels that a decision taken regarding the child’s situation runs contrary to their interests, they may file a petition with the Family Court to review the decision and intervene, if necessary.

-But what all of this means, in practice, is that it is often best for our client to seek sole legal custody.
+But what all of this means, in practice, is that it is often for our client to seek sole legal custody.
 With the experience and winning track record produced over hundreds of cases, we can help them realize that goal.